chloeekk/chloeekk.github.io/content/posts/inference-model-vs-general-purpose-model/index.md

 * Can handle complex or multi-step tasks
 * More stable and reliable in specific domains compared to general-purpose models

+#### What is Chain-of-Thought (CoT)?

+**Chain-of-Thought (CoT)** is a core capability of reasoning models and one of the key differences between them and general-purpose models.

+In simple terms, CoT means getting the model to “show its thinking process”:

+* **Traditional approach:** directly output the answer

+  * Question: “25 × 17 = ?”
+  * Answer: “425”

+* **CoT approach:** show step-by-step reasoning

+  * Question: “25 × 17 = ?”
+  * Answer: “Let me calculate step by step:

+    1. 25 × 10 = 250
+    2. 25 × 7 = 175
+    3. 250 + 175 = 425
+       Therefore, the answer is 425”

+**Why is CoT important?**

+1. **Improves accuracy:** step-by-step reasoning reduces skipped steps and logical errors
+2. **Verifiability:** users can inspect each step and identify where mistakes occur
+3. **Handles complex problems:** breaks large problems into smaller steps and solves them sequentially
+4. **Reduces hallucinations:** forces the model to show reasoning instead of simply “guessing” answers

+Reasoning models (such as DeepSeek R1 and OpenAI o1) have CoT capability built into their training, allowing them to automatically generate reasoning steps.
+In contrast, general-purpose models need explicit prompting such as “think step by step” to activate similar behavior.

 Examples:

 * Deriving mathematical formulas or logical proofs